Watch: Jacinda Ardern gives coronavirus update

 National Party deputy leader Paula Bennett said today that if NZ First was behind the photos being taken and published on The BFD, Peters should be stripped of his role as Deputy Prime Minister.

-She also asked whether NZ First was engaged with Simon Lusk, a central figure in the Dirty Politics and a person that National had been involved with in previous campaigns.
+Bennett also asked whether NZ First was engaged with Simon Lusk, a central figure in the Dirty Politics book and a person that National had been involved with in previous campaigns.

 "You hear stories about him being on retainer and actually being paid by someone else to do the dirty work for NZ First," Bennett said.